netdata/netdata/docs/store/change-metrics-storage.md

 The Netdata Agent uses a custom made time-series database (TSDB), named the [`dbengine`](https://github.com/netdata/netdata/blob/master/database/engine/README.md), to store metrics.

+To see the number of metrics stored and the retention in days per tier, use the `/api/v1/dbengine_stats` endpoint.

 To increase or decrease the metric retention time, you just [configure](#configure-metric-retention) the number of storage tiers and the space allocated to each one.
 The effect of these two parameters on the maximum retention and the memory used by Netdata is described in detail, below.